interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-current/7_alisa-liu.md

 #full description of member goes below the dashed line
 ---
 Alisa is a senior undergraduate studying computer science and math, and identifies with the NLP and computer audition communities.
-She's interested in audio source separation, common sense reasoning, and text generation.
+Her current interests include audio source separation, common sense reasoning, and text generation, among many other things.